CS3141-Team-DROP-TABLE/Console/README.md

 # Console
 A web console for managing monitors and servers

-#address
+# location
 tsp.bilderback.me

-#functionality timeline
+# functionality updates
-Query database and display in a table
+10/23/2017: Query database and display in a table